In our jigsaw tool review we’ll take a look at the best value jigsaw tools.

-This is the best jigsaw for providing smooth clean cuts in a variety of materials and it is easy to produce a perfectly straight line very time.
+This is the best jigsaw for providing smooth clean cuts across a variety of materials and it is easy to produce a perfectly straight line very time.
 The saw also comes with 5 blades, an anti-splintering device, dust nozzle and cover plate.

 This is a great quality saw that will do everything you could ever want from a jigsaw with ease.

 This DeWalt 18V XR Lithium-Ion Body Only Jigsaw is another cordless jigsaw that works with Lithium-Ion technology.
 It also has a variable speed with a stroke rate of 0 – 3000.
 As with the previous product it can cut through wood up to 135 thick and metal of up to 10mm.

 The saw uses XR Lithium Ion technology which provides exceptional power and fast recharging.
 The fan cooled motor also has replaceable brushes.
 The 3-position pendulum action controls the smoothness of cuts and helps provide greater cutting precision as well as reducing blade wear.
 It also features a dust blower which keeps your line from becoming obscured by debris.
 However, it doesn’t have a work light.
 The ergonomic design and rubber coated grip make this saw comfortable to use.